 %@ Page Language="C#" ContentType="text/html" ResponseEncoding="iso-8859-1" %>

-Click here to register.
+Click here to submit yours today.

 Do you have a funny, interesting or unique transportation photo you would like to share?
 Email to email@example.com.

 February 26, 2015, CO- A US Congressman has introduced legislation that, if passed, would prohibit the use of automated cameras in traffic enforcement across the country.

 Echoing the charges of camera critics, Rep. Ed Perlmutter (D-Colorado) says red-light and speed cameras are primarily used for generating revenue and that they don't substantially contribute to road safety.
 More

 February 25, 2015, Boise, Garden City, ID- Boise can resume installing vehicle-detection sensors at parking meters Downtown under an agreement approved by Ada County Highway District on Wednesday.

 The commission’s 3-2 vote ends an 18-month impasse between ACHD and the city that started when the city installed 67 sensors in the roadway without approval from ACHD, which has jurisdiction over nearly all Downtown Boise streets.
 More

 As the world changes with the rapid advancement of connected devices and technologies, so must the transportation industry.
 More